GoekeLab/bambu/README.md

 ### Contributors

-This package is developed and maintained by[Ying Chen](https://github.com/cying111), [Yuk Kei Wan](https://github.com/yuukiiwa),  [Jonathan Goeke](https://github.com/jonathangoeke) and  at Genome Institute of Singapore.
+This package is developed and maintained by [Ying Chen](https://github.com/cying111), [Yuk Kei Wan](https://github.com/yuukiiwa),  and [Jonathan Goeke](https://github.com/jonathangoeke) at Genome Institute of Singapore.
 If you want to contribute, please leave an issue.
 Thank you.